reqishere/mynote/README.md

 ---

-# Fix Grub baca windows OS
+# Fix Grub in linux for read windows OS

 1. open terminal, then run this:
    `sudo apt install os-prober`